MarcooLopez/Genomic-Selection/multi_environment.md

 ```

 **2. Accros-environment**

-Including all environments together but ignoring GxE interaction
+Including all environments together but ignoring GxE interaction (only main effect)

 ```
 # Fixed effect and main effects of markers